ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Two Token Hashes at the RS using JWTs # {#sec-seccons-two-hashes-jwt}

 {{sec-token-hash-input-rs-jwt}} defines that an RS using JWTs as access tokens has to compute and store two token hashes associated with the same access token.
-This is because, when using JWTs, the RS does not know for sure if the AS provided the access token to the Client by means of an AS-to-Client response encoded in CBOR or in JSON.
+This is because, when using JWTs, the RS does not know for sure if the AS provided the access token to the client by means of an AS-to-Client response encoded in CBOR or in JSON.

-Taking advantage of that, a dishonest Client can attempt to perform an attack against the RS.
-That is, the Client can first receive the JWT in an AS-to-Client response encoded in CBOR (JSON).
-Then, the Client can upload the JWT to the RS in a way that makes the RS believe that the Client instead received the JWT in an AS-to-Client response encoded in JSON (CBOR).
+Taking advantage of that, a dishonest client can attempt to perform an attack against the RS.
+That is, the client can first receive the JWT in an AS-to-Client response encoded in CBOR (JSON).
+Then, the client can upload the JWT to the RS in a way that makes the RS believe that the client instead received the JWT in an AS-to-Client response encoded in JSON (CBOR).

-Consequently, the RS considers a HASH_INPUT different from the one considered by the AS and the Client (see {{sec-token-hash-input-c-as}}).
-Hence, the RS computes a token hash h' different from the token hash h computed by the AS and the Client.
+Consequently, the RS considers a HASH_INPUT different from the one considered by the AS and the client (see {{sec-token-hash-input-c-as}}).
+Hence, the RS computes a token hash h' different from the token hash h computed by the AS and the client.
 It follows that, if the AS revokes the access token and advertises the right token hash h, then the RS will not learn about the access token revocation and thus will not delete the access token.

 Fundamentally, this would happen because the HASH_INPUT used to compute the token hash of a JWT depends on whether the AS-to-Client response is encoded in CBOR or in JSON.
 This makes the RS vulnerable to the attack described above, when JWTs are used as access tokens.
 Instead, this is not a problem if the access token is a CWT, since the HASH_INPUT used to compute the token hash of a CWT does not depend on whether the AS-to-Client response is encoded in CBOR or in JSON.

-While this asymmetry cannot be avoided altogether, the method defined for the AS and the Client in {{sec-token-hash-input-c-as}} deliberately penalizes the case where the RS uses JWTs as access tokens.
+While this asymmetry cannot be avoided altogether, the method defined for the AS and the client in {{sec-token-hash-input-c-as}} deliberately penalizes the case where the RS uses JWTs as access tokens.
 In such a case, the RS effectively neutralizes the attack described above, by computing and storing two token hashes associated with the same access token (see {{sec-token-hash-input-rs-jwt}}).

 Conversely, this design deliberately favors the case where the RS uses CWTs as access tokens, which is a preferable option for resource-constrained RSs as well as the default case in the ACE framework (see {{Section 3 of RFC9200}}).
 That is, if an RS uses CWTs as access tokens, then the RS is not exposed to the attack described above, and thus it safely computes and stores only one token hash per access token (see {{sec-token-hash-input-rs-cwt}}).